 LONG-READ: In June 2019 I gave a talk in Leeds (England) entitled: Time for a New Paradigm, the Reunification of Science and Religion.
 There are two versions on Medium.com, one short and one longer.
 Click here for a link to choose which to read.
 For a review and summary of the whole conference click here.

 There are two other articles not on this website but on Medium.com.
-Another long-read is called The Paranormal as a Force for Positive Transformation.
-This is a transcript of a talk I gave a few years ago, but which brings together many of the ideas found in my articles here, should anyone be interested.
-The second is called 10 Books Which Changed My Life, the title being self-explanatory.
+Another long-read is called The Paranormal as a Force for Positive Transformation (click here).
+This is a transcript of a talk which I gave in February 2021, which brings together many of the ideas found in my articles here, should anyone be interested.
+The second is called 10 Books Which Changed My Life (click here), the title being self-explanatory.

 SPIRITUALITY AND POLITICS